Mielel/Terminal_Battleship/README.md

 # Terminal Battleship 🚢💥

-A classic Battleship board game playable entirely within your terminal, built with [Your Programming Language, e.g., Python/C++/Java].
+A classic Battleship board game playable entirely within your terminal, built with C++.

 This project is a terminal-based implementation of the classic strategy game, Battleship.
 Players face off against a computer opponent, strategically placing their fleet of ships on a grid.
 The objective is simple: hunt down and sink the enemy's entire fleet before they sink yours.